 Now, you see, years ago we had a hermit crab.
 He met with a rather unfortunate demise.
 It might have had something to do with a toilet, but I’m not giving away any more than that.

 The problem with “Hermie” was that somehow I ended up being his sole caretaker.
 His home was on my kitchen counter, and soon he became nothing more than another item of clutter around which I had to clean.
-David had lost interest in his little pet, to the point that when I finally rid my house and my kitchen counter top of the stinky little crustacean, it took David WEEKS before he even thought to ask what happened to his “friend”.
+D had lost interest in his little pet, to the point that when I finally rid my house and my kitchen counter top of the stinky little crustacean, it took D WEEKS before he even thought to ask what happened to his “friend”.

 So when he first mentioned wanting a new hermit crab when we were at the shore this week, my initial reaction was something like, “Not until H-E-Double-Hockey-Sticks freezes over!”